brantondemoss/brantondemoss.github.io/writing/garden/index.md

 AI systems like ChatGPT and GPT-4 are already boosting productivity in big ways,[^9] but the largest shifts are yet to come.
-As these AI systems gain power, it’s striking how little agreement there is between heads of top AI research organizations about the effects AI will have on humanity.[^5]
+As these AI systems gain power, it’s striking how little agreement there is between heads of top AI research organizations about the effects AI will have humanity.[^5]
 Some believe AI will imminently kill us all,[^6] [^7] while others think it will usher in a new era of unprecedented wealth and prosperity.[^8]

 One of the biggest sticking points when discussing the effects of AI on society is deciding whether we should think of AIs as “just mechanical systems”, or as *agents* with goals - and if they are agents which pursue goals, what those goals should be.